Hive-Academy/Workflow_Manager_MCP/memory-bank/DeveloperGuide.md

 ## 2. Project Structure

-- See `memory-bank/TechnicalArchitecture.md` for a detailed architecture diagram and explanation.
+- See `memory-bank/TechnicalArchitecture.md` for a detailed architecture diagram and explanation of the overall NestJS architecture.
-- MCP tools are implemented in `src/task-workflow/task-workflow.service.ts` and related services.
-- Zod schemas for tool parameters are in `src/task-workflow/schemas/`.
+- The `TaskWorkflowModule` (located in `src/task-workflow/`) is a key feature module.
+It is internally structured using a Domain-Driven Design (DDD) approach:
+  - **`src/task-workflow/domains/`**: This directory contains subdirectories for each domain/feature area (e.g., `crud`, `query`, `state`, `interaction`, `plan`, `reporting`).
+  - Within each domain folder (e.g., `src/task-workflow/domains/crud/`):
+    - **MCP Operation Services** (e.g., `task-crud-operations.service.ts`): These services expose MCP tools using `@Tool` decorators from `@rekog/mcp-nest`.
+They handle MCP request/response formatting and delegate business logic to core services.
+    - **Core Business Logic Services** (e.g., `task-crud.service.ts`): These services implement the actual business logic for the domain, often interacting with Prisma.
+    - **Schemas** (e.g., in a `schemas/` subdirectory like `task-crud.schema.ts`): Zod schemas define the input parameters for MCP tools and may also define shapes for internal data structures.
+- The old facade (`task-workflow.service.ts`) and utility directories (`mcp-operations/`, `services/`, `schemas/` directly under `src/task-workflow/`) have been removed and their responsibilities redistributed into the new domain structure.

 ## 3. Coding Standards & Best Practices